AlexOrlek/ATCG/README.md

 # Options and usage

-Run `python runpipeline.py --help` to view a summary of all the options
+`python runpipeline.py --help` produces a summary of all the options.

-By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not be set above the number of threads available on your machine.
+By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.
-By default, breakpoint distance and alignment length distribution statistics are not calculated, and bootstrap confidence values will not be calculated.
+By default, breakpoint distance and alignment length distribution statistics are not calculated; bootstrap confidence values are also not calculated by default.
 To conduct bootstrapping, the number of replicates is specified using the `-b` flag; trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing bootstrap confidence values to be shown on the original tree.
 Calculation of breakpoint distance (a measure of structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.

+`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with 100 bootstrap replicates, and calculation of breakpoint distance and alignment length distribution statistics.

 To better understand the calculation of the various statistics, it may help to take a look at the [example](#Example) below.

-`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats`